Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 3. Step 1: Define Goals, Scope & Success Metrics

-“Migrate 12 customer-facing services and 3 internal services to the cloud in 3 waves.
-Replace the legacy ticketing tool with SaaS.
-Retire 2 unused batch jobs.
-Keep the mainframe workload as-is for now.”
+“Migrate 12 customer-facing services and 3 internal services in 3 waves, replace the legacy ticketing tool with SaaS, retire 2 unused batch jobs, and retain the mainframe workload until phase 2.”

 4. Step 2: Discovery, Inventory & Dependency Mapping